apostrophecms/docs/docs/reference/module-api/module-overview.md

 The name of the route dictates the template file that will be rendered.
 For example the `latest` route in the `product` module's `renderRoutes` section will return the template at `/modules/product/views/latest.html`.

 **Information returned by the route function will be used in the associated template as `data`.** Each route can be defined as a function or an object.
-If not using any route options, use a function that accepts a request as its argument:
+If not using any route options, use a function that accepts a request as its argument.
+The function should return a data object.
+You should not use Express response methods here.

 ```javascript
 // modules/product/index.js